 Our Christian Ethos

 Daily acts of Collective Worship are important forums for sustaining and developing our Christian ethos and embedding our core values in all we do.
-These acts of worship generally follow weekly themes: these vary, but may include seasonal themes or be more topical, for example assemblies that focus on the school’s core values of perseverance, hope, community and compassion.
+These acts of worship generally follow weekly themes: these vary, but may include seasonal themes or be more topical, for example assemblies that focus on the school’s core values of Aspiration, Respect and Community.

 Ministers from the Rivers Partnership, the group of Benefices which includes Naburn and Stillingfleet parishes, visit the school regularly to lead whole school Collective Worship linked to our Christian values.